aessing/homelab-boilerplates/Linux/11-install-ubuntu.md

 | /var/tmp       | LVM-LV | EXT4 | 1024MB | vartmp | lvVarTmp      | vgSystem |
 | swap           | LVM-LV | SWAP | 4096MB |        | lvSwap        | vgSystem |

-- Additional Storage for Rancher and Longhorn.
+- Additional storage for Rancher and Longhorn.
-  Recommend to use a separate disk for Rancher and Longhorn.
+  It is recommended to use a separate disk for Rancher and Longhorn.
-  Also use separate physical disks for Rancher and Longhorn if available.
+  Also, use separate physical disks for Rancher and Longhorn if available.

 | MOUNTPOINT        | TYPE   | FS   | SIZE                     | LABEL    | NAME       | VOLGROUP                                                    |
 | ----------------- | ------ | ---- | ------------------------ | -------- | ---------- | ----------------------------------------------------------- |